Semi-classical understanding of flux quantization in superconductors: wavefunctions of magnetic field

 The linear momentum of a particle of mass $m$ and charge $q$ moving at a constant speed $v$ in a region of non-zero magnetic field is: $\vec{p}=m\vec{v}+q\vec{\mathcal{A}}$.
 This implies:

-where $\mu_0$ denotes the permeability of the free space and $\vec {\omega}$ is the angular frequency.
-Using this expression, we shall evaluate the integral $\int\mathcal Hds$ along a curve $\mathcal C$ aligned with the local direction of $\vec{\mathcal {H}}$, say the $z$ direction.
+where $\vec{\omega}$ is the angular velocity.
+Using this expression, we shall evaluate the integral $\oint\mathcal Bds$ along a curve $\mathcal C$ aligned with the local direction of $\vec{\mathcal B}$, say the $z$ direction.
 We assume that the motion of the charge produces a constant magnetic dipole moment: $\vec{\mu}$.
 If the velocity $\vec v$ of the particle locally makes an angle $\theta$ with the $z$ direction, then $ds=v\cos\theta\ dt$.
 So, the integral can be expressed as: